 - Prominence–Here’s where citations start to enter the mix.
 Prominence, per Google, refers to how “well-known” your business is.
 More entries on more (reputable) directories can help improve your rankings, but the effects are even more pronounced on directories with local review features.

-- Number of citations–the number of structured and unstructured citations associated with your business.
+- Number of Citations: The number of structured and unstructured citations associated with your business.

 Structured Markup & Local Business Listings